-CEO AND GROUP EXECUTIVE MANAGEMENT
+PRESIDENT AND GROUP EXECU-TIVE MANAGEMENT

-The President and CEO is accountable for Group decision-making in all areas delegated by the Board.
+The President is accountable for Group decision-making in all areas delegated by the Board.
 In order to ensure a full Group perspective in these matters, the President has appointed the Group Executive Management as an advisory forum, focusing on how to achieve Group targets, strategies, structure and organization.
 The Group Executive Management meets each month and its members are accountable for implementing the President's decisions.

-In 2016 the Group Executive Management consisted of:
+In 2017 the Group Executive Management consisted of:

-- Björn Rosengren, President and - Tomas Eliasson, Executive Vice President and CFO, from 1 April - Jonas Gustavsson, President of Sandvik Machining Solutions - Lars Engström, President of Sandvik Mining and Rock Technology, from 1 July 2016 (previously President of Sandvik Mining) - Petra Einarsson, President of Sandvik Materials Technology - Jessica Alm, Executive Vice President and Head of Group Communications - Johan Kerstell, Executive Vice President and Head of Human Resources, from 1 June 2016 - Åsa Thunman, Executive Vice President and General Counsel - Mats Backman, Executive Vice President and CFO, until 31 March - Anna Vikström Persson, Executive Vice President and Head of Human Resources, until 31 May 2016 - Jim Nixon, President of Sandvik Venture, until 30 June 2016
+- Björn Rosengren, President and CEO - Tomas Eliasson, Executive Vice President and CFO - Klas Forsström, President of Sandvik Machining Solutions, from 1 April 2017 - Lars Engström, President of Sandvik Mining and Rock Technology - Göran Björkman, President of Sandvik Materials Technology, from 1 November 2017 - Jessica Alm.
+Executive Vice President and Head of Group Communications - Johan Kerstell, Executive Vice President and Head of Human Resources - Åsa Thunman, Executive Vice President and General Counsel - Jonas Gustavsson, President of Sandvik Machining Solutions, until 31 March 2017 - Petra Einarsson, President of Sandvik Materials Technology, until 31 October 2017